listenToRipley/python/Notes/Django.md

 ### Best Practices

 The "DEBUG" variable is base settings should be changed to false once the application is push to production.

+#### Base

+Since application/packages will be stored on the same level, we need a base of operations for the general requested/starting information for a Django project.
+Using the name base makes this easy to identify that folder.